Pontecorvo Prize for best PhD thesis

 Make a nomination

-The competition is open to any Cancer Research UK funded graduate students, clinical research training fellows and scientific officers who submitted a doctoral thesis during each calendar year and who have been awarded the degree of Doctor of Philosophy.
+The competition is open to any Cancer Research UK funded graduate students, clinical research training fellows and scientific officers who submitted a doctoral thesis and/or who were awarded their degree of Doctor of Philosophy during the 2018 or 2019 calendar year.

 The judges will award the prize to the student who has produced the best PhD thesis and made the most outstanding contribution to scientific knowledge in his/her field of research leading to publication(s) in major peer reviewed journals.
 The student should also have given evidence of a strong original contribution to the direction of the research.